susiegriggo/Phynteny_transformer/README.md

 ## Acknowledgements
 Thankyou to Laura Inglis for designing the Phynteny logo!

-Phynteny trained using resources provided by the Pawsey Supercomputing Research Centre (Perth, Australia) which is funded by the Australian Government.
+Phynteny was trained using resources provided by the Pawsey Supercomputing Research Centre (Perth, Australia) which is funded by the Australian Government.
 Analysis was performed using the Flinders University DeepThought High Performance Cluster (https://doi.org/10.
 25957/FLINDERS.HPC.DEEPTHOUGHT).

 ## Wow! how can I cite this?
-Preprint coming soon!!
+Preprint for Phynteny is available [here](https://www.biorxiv.org/content/10.1101/2025.07.28.667340v1][https://www.biorxiv.org/content/10.1101/2025.07.28.667340v1).<br>
+You can cite Phynteny as:  <br>
+Grigson, S.R., Bouras, G., Papudeshi, B., Mallawaarachchi, V., Roach, M.J., Decewicz, P., & Edwards, R.A.
+(2025).
+Synteny-aware functional annotation of bacteriophage genomes with Phynteny. bioRxiv, 2025.07.28.667340. https://doi.org/10.1101/2025.07.28.667340.